The Almighty Underwriter

 The Role of the Underwriter

 Why is it important that an underwriter evaluate a case?
 Well, for one, attorneys are biased.
-NO attorney takes a case they know will lose.
+No attorney takes a case they know will lose.
 It would be a waste of time and sometimes money.
-If someone were to ask an attorney “How much is this case worth?”, their answer could be higher than was reasonable.
+If someone were to ask an attorney, “How much is this case worth?” their answer could be higher than is reasonable.
 Some attorneys see cases with rose-colored glasses.
-They only consider the good aspects (bad injuries, a big insurance policy) and will discount or ignore the bad (four prior accidents, the police report is unclear who caused the accident).
+They only consider the good aspects (bad injuries, a big insurance policy) and will discount or ignore the bad (four prior accidents, an unclear police report regarding who caused the accident).

 So underwriters can’t just rely on an attorney’s word.
 That’s why many underwriters are attorneys.
 They are basically doing the attorney’s job, at least as far as estimating the case value.
 While underwriters vary from company to company, in general, here’s how they operate: